CollectionBuilder/collectionbuilder.github.io/_includes/docs/config-theme/advanced.md

 ### Theme Options:

-{% include bootstrap/alert.md text="These options will adjust your site's color and look." color="success" %}
+{% include bootstrap/alert.md text="These options will adjust your site's color and look." color="info" %}

 - **navbar-color**: Choose from `navbar-light` for use with light background colors, or `navbar-dark` for dark background colors navbar-dark